Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 Regular cleaning also helps prevent leaking or valve problems, ensuring both the safety and optimal performance of your Moka Pot.

-5. Overheating Prevention
+5. Preventing Overheating

 It is essential to prevent overheating when brewing with a Moka pot, mainly because this can potentially lead to safety concerns.